apache/incubator-graphar/docs/user-guide/file-format.rst

 - The edge property tables (if there are properties on edges).
 - The offset table (optional, only required for ordered edges).

 Since the vertex table are partitioned into multiple chunks, the logical edge table is also partitioned into some sub-logical-tables, with each sub-logical-table contains edges that the source (if the type is **ordered_by_source** or **unordered_by_source**) or destination (if the type is **ordered_by_dest** or **unordered_by_dest**) vertices are in the same vertex chunk.
-After that, a sub-logical-table is further divided into edge chunks in which the number of rows is fixed (called edge chunk size).
+After that, a sub-logical-table is further divided into edge chunks of a predefined, fixed number of rows (referred to as edge chunk size).
 Finally, an edge chunk is separated into an adjList table and 0 or more property tables.

-Also, the partition of the offset table is aligned with the partition of the corresponding vertex table.
-The first row of each offset chunk is always 0, means that to start with the first row of the corresponding sub-logical-table for edges.
+Additionally, the partition of the offset table should be in alignment with the partition of the corresponding vertex table.
+The first row of each offset chunk is always 0, indicating the starting point for the corresponding sub-logical-table for edges.

-Take the "person knows person" edges to illustrate, when the vertex chunk size is set to be 500 and the edge chunk size is 1024, the edges will be saved in the following physical tables:
+Take the "person knows person" edges to illustrate.
+Suppose the vertex chunk size is set to 500 and the edge chunk size is 1024, the edges will be saved in the following physical tables:

 .. image:: ../images/edge_physical_table1.png
    :alt: edge physical table1